Judge Joseph Toia

 The Court’s eFiling is governed by Administrative Order No. 2010-6.

 Requests for alternative service must be accompanied by a verified motion, proposed order, an affidavit of the process server showing reasonable efforts (at least 3 attempts) to make service of process and a postal verification.

 Requests to extend the summons must be accompanied by a motion and proposed order and must be submitted prior to the expiration of the original summons.
 Such requests will only be granted upon a showing of due diligence by plaintiff in attempting to serve the original summons.

 Motions – may be adjourned by filing party by contacting Clerk or Secretary.

 EDSC/Status/Settlement Conferences - requests for adjournments may be made by stipulation.
-The reason(s) for the request, the date to be adjourned and a new date must be stated in the order.
+The reason(s) for the request, the date to be adjourned and a new Conference date must be stated in the order.
 Please obtain a new date from Judge Toia’s Clerk or Secretary – prior to submitting the Stipulated Order.

 Criminal matters – Contact Clerk or Secretary.

 For most civil cases, the Court issues a standard Discovery and Case Evaluation Order setting the schedule for discovery, witness lists, dispositive motions and case evaluation.
 For the first request, Judge Toia may permit a 60-day extension of the dates set forth in the Discovery and Case Evaluation Order by stipulation of the parties (you may use this form).
 Any subsequent requests to extend the scheduling order dates must be made by motion and only will be granted upon a showing of good cause.
 If a Case Evaluation Hearing has already been scheduled, the parties must pay the $150 adjournment fee prior to submitting the order for entry.